Addthis Share Tools

 A variety of hands-on science experiences and environmental field trips are available for school groups, giving students a chance to test water quality, explore oyster bars and seine for fish and crabs in the river.
 Teacher workshops offer scientific training, continuing education and environmental curricula.
-SERC’s education department also offers programs for the general public, including an evening lecture series, guided canoe expeditions through the estuary and an annual open house.
+SERC’s education department also offers programs for the general public, including an evening lecture series, guided canoe expeditions, docent-led tours and Science Saturdays where visitors can do hands-on activities with scientists.
 For drop-in visitors, the SERC campus is open for hiking, biking and kayaking six days per week.

-SERC coordinates an active Citizen Science Program that involves more than 500 volunteers in diverse environmental research, including forest ecology, fisheries, invasive species and habitat restoration projects.
+SERC coordinates an active Citizen Science Program, with more than 3,000 volunteers helping do research for on-site, off-site and digital projects.
+Topics include forest ecology, fisheries, invasive species, orchid conservation and habitat restoration projects.

 SERC scientists base their research at its headquarters in Maryland, but extend their studies around the world, using Chesapeake Bay as a model for ecological processes and human impacts in other areas.
-Comparative studies stretch across the globe, from the Indian River Lagoon in Florida, the Meso-American barrier reef off Belize and the tropical ecosystems of the Panamanian isthmus, to Prince William Sound in Alaska and the Southern Ocean.
+Since 2000, SERC scientists have operated a second research branch in San Francisco Bay, at San Francisco State University’s Estuary & Ocean Science Center.
+Comparative studies stretch across the globe, from the Indian River Lagoon in Florida, the Meso-American barrier reef off Belize, the tropical ecosystems of Panama, Prince William Sound in Alaska and the Southern Ocean.

 Budget and Staff